Eminem's mother Debbie Nelson, whose rocky relationship fueled the rapper's lyrics, dies at age 69

 Eminem’s longtime representative Dennis Dennehy confirmed Nelson’s death in an email on Tuesday.
 He did not provide a cause of death, although Nelson had battled lung cancer.

 Eminem has disparaged his mother in songs such as the 2002 single “Cleaning Out My Closet.”
-Eminem sings: “Witnessin’ your mama poppin’ prescription pills in the kitchen.
-Bitchin’ that someone’s always goin’ through her purse and shit’s missin’.
-Goin’ through public housing systems, victim of Münchausen’s Syndrome.
-My whole life I was made to believe I was sick when I wasn’t.”
+Eminem sings: “Witnessin’ your mama poppin’ prescription pills in the kitchen. … My whole life I was made to believe I was sick when I wasn’t.”

-Nelson brought and settled two defamation lawsuits over Eminem’s statements about her in magazines and on radio talk shows.
-In her 2008 book, “My Son Marshall, My Son Eminem,” she attempted to set the record straight by providing readers details about the rapper’s early life.
+Nelson brought and settled a pair of defamation lawsuits over Eminem’s statements about her in magazines and on radio talk shows.
+In her 2008 book, “My Son Marshall, My Son Eminem,” she attempted to set the record straight by providing readers details about the rapper’s early life, writing that Eminem had forgotten the good times they had.

+“Marshall and I were so close that friends and relatives commented that it was as if the umbilical cord had never been cut,” she wrote.

+She also detailed her own childhood, describing a violent home life in which her dad’s mother, who she spent summers with, was “the one woman in my large dysfunctional family to show us kids love.”

+In 2004, she was dragged from her car on Eight Mile Road, the street in a Detroit suburb made famous by “8 Mile,” by a 16-year-old who was later sentenced to more than four years in prison.
+She suffered bruises and a broken foot.

-The highly acclaimed rapper Eminem earlier this month won for best hip hop act at the 2024 MTV EMAs and was inducted into the Rock & Roll Hall of Fame in 2022.
+The highly acclaimed rapper Eminem won for best hip hop act at the 2024 MTV EMAs and was inducted into the Rock & Roll Hall of Fame in 2022.

-He announced last month that he was going to be a grandfather, saying his daughter Hailie Jade is pregnant by way of a touching music video that is a tribute to their relationship.
+He announced in October that he was going to be a grandfather, saying his daughter Hailie Jade is pregnant by way of a touching music video that is a tribute to their relationship.

+The story has been updated to correct that Eminem announced in October that he was going to be a grandfather, not last month.